 That said if you want my recommendations on the best virtual assistant courses I’ve reviewed based on your budget, here you go!

 Make Money As A Virtual Assistant – My Thoughts

 If you want to work from home, be your boss, and have some flexibility in your timing, there’s nothing better than being a Virtual Assistant.

 Plus you can make a living out of it, some make much more than they ever made through their jobs.

-The difficulty is acquiring the first few clients, once that’s done, it’s easier to get clients, workload increases, you can prefer calling in some help if you wish.
+The difficulty is acquiring the first few clients, once that’s done, it’s easier to get clients, the workload increases, and you can prefer calling in some help if you wish.

 As a Virtual Assistant, you always have to adapt to new things and improve constantly.

-In time, you’ll learn a handful of skills that makes you more valuable to a company, then raise your prices
+In time, you’ll learn a handful of skills that make you more valuable to a company, then raise your prices

 If you think you can’t adapt to change, maybe this isn’t for you.
 Think about it before you jump into being a VA.
 It’s not a job for everyone.

 Even if it’s not a job for you, you can try and see where it takes you!